ALWAYS needed: Donations for Book SaleGently Used Books, Audio Books, Music CDs, DVDs Needed!

 Since we are a 501(c)(3) organization, your donation is tax-deductible as allowed by the IRS.
 Please ask for your donation receipt at drop off.

-1 Book 1 Valley Book Discussion at the North Conway Library:
+1 Book 1 Valley: Author Event!Author visits North Conway

 “One Book One Valley,” is the annual Valley-wide reading program, where people in and around the Mount Washington Valley will be reading and discussing the same book.
 The idea is to promote reading and to connect people to literature through reading and discussion.